-No aggregation.
-In this scenario, we first disable the frame aggregation of 802.11n as a lower bound.
-Figure 8 shows the throughput efficiency of 802.11n and FICA with two different frequency-backoff schemes: AIMD and Reset-to-Max (RMAX) (Section 3.3.2).
-The scenario simulates ten concurrent nodes where each node transmits UDP traffic corresponding to 1/10 of the PHY data rate with a frame size of 1500 bytes.
-As expected, with a 1500-byte frame current 802.11a/g rates only provide around a 50% efficiency ratio, and this ratio decreases rapidly with the increase of the PHY data rate.
+No Aggregation: In this scenario, we first disable the frame aggregation of 802.11n as a lower bound.
+Fig. 9 shows the throughput efficiency of 802.11n and FICA with two different frequency-backoff schemes: AIMD and Reset-to-Max (RMAX) (Section III-C.2).
+The scenario simulates 10 concurrent nodes where each node transmits UDP traffic corresponding to 1/10 of the PHY data rate with a frame size of 1500 B. As expected, with 1500-B frames, current 802.11a/g rates only provide around a 56% efficiency ratio, and this ratio decreases rapidly with the increase of the PHY data rate.
 However, by enabling fine-grained channel access, FICA can achieve a much higher efficiency ratio in the same situation.
 This benefit is because different stations can access different subchannels simultaneously.
-Thus the per-access MAC overhead is amortized among all concurrent nodes.
+Thus, the per-access MAC overhead is amortized among all concurrent nodes.
 Also, we find that FICA AIMD has slightly better performance than FICA RMAX.
 As we will see in subsequent experiments, FICA AIMD consistently performs better.
-We hypothesize that this is because FICA AIMD adjusts C{max} much smoother compared to FICA RMAX.
+We hypothesize that this is because FICA AIMD adjusts $C{\rm max}$ much smoother compared to FICA RMAX.
 However, a deep analysis on the optimal frequency-domain backoff strategy remains future work.